Interdisciplinary Science with Foundation Year BSc

 Compulsory modules

 Introduction to Mathematics (20 credits) - This module aims to develop your understanding of fundamental mathematical techniques required for progression onto your chosen degree programme.
-It aims to develop your' understanding, skills and techniques of basic mathematics to a level at which you can confidently and independently apply these concepts within a scientific context.
+It aims to develop your understanding, skills and techniques of basic mathematics to a level at which you can confidently and independently apply these concepts within a scientific context.

 Other modules (dependant on your degree progression pathway)

 Biochemistry (10 credits) - In this module you’ll look at the chemical structures of common biological molecules and discuss how their structure influences their function.
-You will explore common analytical techniques used in biology to determine the chemistry of the cell and look at simple chemical mechanisms to understand how chemical change occurs.
+You'll explore common analytical techniques used in biology to determine the chemistry of the cell and look at simple chemical mechanisms to understand how chemical change occurs.

 The Environment (10 credits) - This module requires prior knowledge of science and intends to apply basic principles of properties to the geosphere, hydrosphere, atmosphere and biosphere.
 During this module you'll be expected to apply knowledge gained from lectures, in workshops and in the laboratory to build a reasonable mental model of how the Earth and environment is formed based on direct observation and abstract concepts.